-Please monitor the 3035/GZ01 Moodle forum during the period between now and the due date for the coursework.
+Please monitor the 3035/GZ01 Piazza site during the period between now and the due date for the coursework.
 Any announcements (e.g., helpful tips on how to work around unexpected problems encountered by others) will be sent to the list.

-Hand-in instructions: Hand in hardcopy for your solutions at the 5th floor reception desk in the CS department (in MPEB) at 9:05 AM on the 2nd of December.
+Hand-in instructions: Hand in hardcopy for your solutions at the start of lecture at 4:05 PM on the 19th of November.
 There is no provision for electronic submission of this coursework.
-If you would prefer, you may also submit hardcopy in lecture at the start of lecture (9:05 AM) on Thursday, the 1st of December.
 Any late submissions should be handed in at the 5th floor reception desk in the CS department (in MPEB).

-Collaboration: Collaboration is not permitted on this problem set; you may not discuss the problems or their solutions with anyone else (whether or not the other person is taking the class), apart from the instructors and teaching assistant.
-All work you submit must be your own.
-You may of course refer to all lecture notes and readings, and any other materials you wish (textbooks, papers, or material found on the Internet).
+Collaboration: Collaboration is not permitted on this problem set; you may not discuss the problems or their solutions with anyone else (whether or not the other person is taking the class), apart from the instructors and teaching assistants.
+All work you submit must be your own, produced without consulting a solution written by any other person.
+You may of course refer to all lecture notes and readings, and any other materials you wish (textbooks, papers, or material found on the Internet, provided it does not contravene the prohibition from looking at another person's solution).